-V FACTUAL ALLEGATIONS AGAINST DEFENDANT
+\mathbf{V} FACTUAL ALLEGATIONS AGAINST DEFENDANT

-- 54. GNCU failed to define the terms "insufficient funds," "insufficient available funds," "funds not available," and "available balance" in the standard opt-in disclosure agreement it uses to enroll members in its overdraft program for one-time debit card and ATM transactions. - 55.
-At all relevant times, GNCU knew or should have known that in order to legally charge overdraft fees to members, it was required to first obtain affirmative consent from each member using a Regulation E compliant stand-alone opt-in disclosure agreement.
+At all relevant times, FECU knew or should have known that in order to legally charge overdraft fees to members, it was required to first obtain affirmative consent from each member using a Regulation E compliant stand-alone opt-in disclosure agreement.
 Regulation E compliance requires, at a minimum, that a financial institution accurately disclose all material parts of its overdraft program and policies in the opt-in disclosure agreement in clear and easily understood language.

-- 56. At all relevant times, on information and belief, GNCU used nearly identical optin disclosure agreements to opt-in Plaintiff and all putative class members. - 57.
-Because GNCU uses an opt-in disclosure agreement that does not accurately and clearly describe its overdraft practices, GNCU has no legal basis on which to charge members overdraft fees on one-time debit card and ATM transactions, yet it does so anyway. - 58.
-At all relevant times, GNCU knew it was using a specific "available" balance methodology to assess overdraft fees, and further knew or should have known that its methodology should be clearly and accurately described in a stand-alone document.
-GNCU also knew or should have known that its opt-in disclosure agreement failed to provide an accurate, clear, and easily understandable definition of an overdraft. - 59.
-At all relevant times, GNCU knew or should have known that Regulation E requires an accurate disclosure of GNCU's overdraft services in a clear and conspicuous manner, and that it prohibited the use of inconsistent terminology to describe such terms. - 60.
-At all relevant times, GNCU misrepresented its overdraft program and promoted it inaccurately and/or in a misleading way. - 61.
-At all relevant times, GNCU charged Plaintiff and the putative class members overdraft fees on one-time debit card and ATM transactions even though it did not first obtain members' affirmative consent using a legal opt-in disclosure agreement. - 62.
-Based on information and belief, GNCU continues to opt members into its overdraft program using a non-compliant opt-in disclosure agreement, and then charges its members overdraft fees on certain one-time debit card and ATM transactions.
+- 57. At all relevant times, on information and belief, FECU used nearly identical opt-in disclosure agreements to opt-in Plaintiff and all putative class members. - 58.
+On July 3, 2021, Plaintiff made a \$115.29 withdrawal from her account, leaving a positive balance of \$537.31.
+Despite Plaintiff's positive balance, FECU charged Plaintiff a \$27 overdraft fee as a result of the transaction.
+On the same day, Plaintiff made a \$40 withdrawal from an ATM, leaving her with a positive account balance of \$470.31.
+Again, despite the account's positive balance, FECU assessed Plaintiff with a \$27 overdraft fee, leaving a balance of \$443.31.
+Plaintiff then made a second \$100 withdrawal later that day, leaving a positive balance in the account of \$343.31.
+Again, Plaintiff was charged a \$27 overdraft fee, still leaving a positive balance in the account of \$316.31. - 59.
+On the next day, July 4, 2021, Plaintiff incurred a \$20 charge at Starbucks, leaving a positive balance of \$296.31.
+Again, despite the positive balance in her account, Plaintiff was assessed a \$27 overdraft fee, leaving her account balance at \$269.31.
+As a result of these transactions, Plaintiff was assessed over \$100 in overdraft fees despite each of these transactions leaving a positive balance in the account when they were completed. - 60.
+Because FECU uses an opt-in disclosure agreement that does not accurately and clearly describe its overdraft practices, FECU has no legal basis on which to charge members overdraft fees on one-time debit card and ATM transactions, yet it does so anyway. - 61.
+At all relevant times, FECU knew it was using a specific "available" balance methodology to assess overdraft fees, and further knew or should have known that its methodology should be clearly and accurately described in a stand-alone document.
+FECU also knew or should have known that its opt-in disclosure agreement failed to provide an accurate, clear, and easily understandable definition of an overdraft. - 62.
+At all relevant times, FECU knew or should have known that Regulation E requires an accurate disclosure of FECU's overdraft services in a clear and conspicuous manner, and that it prohibited the use of inconsistent terminology to describe such terms.

-63. Based on information and belief, GNCU continues to charge existing members overdraft fees on one-time debit card and ATM transactions who had "opted-in" using that same non-compliant opt-in disclosure agreement.
-14
+- 63. At all relevant times, FECU misrepresented its overdraft program and promoted it inaccurately and/or in a misleading way. - 64.
+At all relevant times, FECU charged Plaintiff and the putative class members overdraft fees on one-time debit card and ATM transactions even though it did not first obtain members' affirmative consent using a legal opt-in disclosure agreement. - 65.
+Based on information and belief, FECU continues to opt members into its overdraft program using a non-compliant opt-in disclosure agreement, and then charges its members overdraft fees on certain one-time debit card and ATM transactions. - 66.
+Based on information and belief, FECU continues to charge existing members overdraft fees on one-time debit card and ATM transactions who had "opted-in" using that same non-compliant opt-in disclosure agreement.14